Last Updated: November 12, 2019 1:50AM

 Good candidates for MT plus post-editing include blog posts, packaging inserts, instruction manuals, and website content.

-We typically do not recommend that clients use raw MT for public-facing materials, especially when it’s important for those materials to reflect your brand.
+We typically do not recommend that clients use raw MT for public-facing materials, especially when it’s important for those materials to reflect your brand across global markets.
 It’s best to leave creative copy like slogans and headlines to human translators.

 Your business translation needs are unique, and it’s worth taking the time to study your options in order to come up with a plan that’s right for your budget and marketing goals.
-At Lionbridge, we offer machine translation as well as post-editing services, so we can always provide the most tailored approach to meet our clients’ needs while maximizing quality and minimizing turnaround time.
+Lionbridge machine translation and post-editing services allow us to provide the most tailored approach to meet our clients’ needs while maximizing quality and minimizing turnaround time.

-We’ve developed tools that can match you with the ideal translator or editor based on your target language and subject matter, so you know you’re getting the best possible copy—no matter where in the world you plan to publish it.
+We’ve developed tools that can match you with the ideal translator or editor based on your target language and subject matter, so you know you’re getting the best possible copy–and customer experience–no matter where in the world you plan to publish it.

 Ready to start your next translation project?
 Reach out to us to get started.